-1 ۱.
-Indicators: Place of Detention Does the law allow for asylum seekers to be detained in priso procedure (i.e. not as a result of criminal charges)? ns for the purp oose of the asylum 2 2.
-If so, are asylum seekers ever detained in practice in prisons procedure? for the purpose e of the asylum
+Indicators: Place of Detention 1.
+Does the law allow for asylum seekers to be detained in prisons for the purpose of the asylum procedure (i.e. not as a result of criminal charges)?
+2. If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylum procedure?